 Three-years-ago the American Chemical Society reported a sweetener created from the agave plant could help some people with diabetes lose weight.

-Vander Laan said it’s not the same type of sugar in tequila and, on top of that, an ounce-and-a-half of hard alcohol is about 80 calories.
+Vander Laan says it’s not the same type of sugar in tequila and, on top of that, an ounce and a half of hard alcohol is about 80 calories.

 What about sleep?

-Alcohol is a depressant, so it might help you get to sleep but Vander Laan said it’s not necessarily restful.
+Alcohol is a depressant, so it might help you get to sleep but Vander Laan says it’s not necessarily restful.